Università Cattolica del Sacro Cuore

 • receipt of the payment for the SSN subscription (see paragraph below on the Bollettino Postale).

-Find here the list of the local ATS offices.
+You may find here the list of the local ATS offices in Milan.

 If you need extra support on this and other administrative procedures, you can contact YES Milano, an organization of the City of Milan that assists international students during their stay here.
 You can set up a one-to-one appointment at their One-Stop-Shop.
 For more info, visit their website: Welcome, Students! | YesMilano.